eyelean7/went-to-bali-mwahaha/README.md

 * Product divs maintain equal heights
 * Users can not enter negative product values
 * Add new product link for admin
+* Can add image to product using Paperclip
+* Can add prices with decimal value